 - Just copy the file path to use it anywhere you want.

 4. Via File Explorer Address Bar

 - While in File Explorer, right-click the folder address bar.

 - Click on either Copy address or Copy address as text option to copy the folder path.

 - The folder path address will be copied to the clipboard.
 You can easily paste it using Ctrl+V.

 5. Using Keyboard Shortcuts

-There are 2 more ways to quickly copy the full path of a folder on a Windows 10 PC.
+There are 2 more ways to quickly copy the full path of a folder on Windows 10 and 11.

-- While in the File Explorer window, using one of the following keyboard shortcuts to copy the full path of a folder and copy it using Ctrl+C.
+- While in the File Explorer window, use one of the following keyboard shortcuts to copy the full path of a folder and copy it using Ctrl+C.

 - Alternatively, you can simply click in the File Explorer address bar to find the full path of a folder and use Ctrl+C to copy it.